Simon Carter – Architect and Sustainability Consultant

-As the world becomes increasingly aware of climate change and its effects on the environment, new career specialties are opening up in previously unknown sectors such as sustainable design.
-Simon Carter, 35, is founder of the sustainability consultancy company Morphosis, an ambassador for the Al Gore Climate Project and managing director of a not-for-profit organisation.
+As the world becomes increasingly aware of climate change and its effects on the environment, new career specialities are opening up in previously unknown sectors such as sustainable design.
+Simon Carter, 35, is the founder of the sustainability consultancy company Morphosis, an ambassador for the Al Gore Climate Project and managing director of a not-for-profit organisation.
 He certainly is a busy guy – all in the name of making the world a better place.

 We caught up with Simon to talk about what sustainability means to him, how you can improve your carbon footprint and what it’s like being trained by Al Gore.

 I started out working as an architect for a major design-focused firm called Bligh Voller Nield.
 I’ve always had a long-term passion for sustainability so I asked the directors there to let me specialise in it.
 They invested in me for that purpose, which was a radical leap forward for an architectural practice, and indeed any sort of business in the property or construction and design industries.

 After being in architecture for a while and specialising in sustainable design, I could see the next big frontier was in property and I moved to Colliers International and was the head of sustainability there, operating regionally and globally.

 Through my experience with both of those jobs I developed enough knowledge, skills and networks to enable me to go and set up my own business.
 I resigned from Colliers in November last year and I’ve set up a sustainability consultancy called Morphosis.